 Intracervical procedures are associated with preterm birth (Watson, Rayner, King, Jolley, and Forster 2012) Cervical Conization, Loop Electrosurgical Excision Procedure (LEEP), Large Loop Excision of the Transformation Zone (LLETZ), and dilation & curettage (D&C) are various types of procedures that are performed to remove cervical precancerous/cancerous cells on the cervix.
 These procedures, although very important, carry risks of causing preterm labor (PTL), pre-labor premature rupture of membranes (PPROM), and incompetent cervix.
 This is significant for women planning for pregnancy who are at risk for needing these procedures.
 Consult with your provider to understand all of your options to treat cervical cell changes.

-Cervical Conization is a diagnostic and treatment for abnormal cells on the cervix.
+Cervical Conization is a diagnostic and treatment procedure for abnormal cells on the cervix.
 This procedure is performed by an OB or trained NP/midwife.
 They use a scalpel or laser to remove a cone-shaped piece of the cervix containing the area with abnormal cells.
 This procedure, as with all procedures that require removal or disruption of tissue, may cause scarring of the remaining tissue.
 A study done by Albrechtsen, Rasumussen, Thoresen, Irgens, and Iversen, in 2008, discusses the increased risk of preterm labor and delivery in the early gestational age group.

 Loop excision procedure (LEEP) is a similar procedure as conization but it removes more tissue.
 This, too, is associated with the risks of very preterm delivery (Watson, Rayner, King, Jolley, and Foster 2012.)